AndyTWF/AndyTWF/README.md

 - C#
 - JavaScript (React + Node)
 - Docker
+- Kotlin
+- Java

 #### ✔ Generally know my way around...

 - Python
-- Java
-- Kotlin
 - C
+- AWS
+- Microservices

 #### 👩‍🏫 Learning....

-- AWS
 - Docker in Production
-- Microservices and Distributed Systems
+- Distributed Systems
 - Swift

 ### 💻 I'm currently working on...

 I'm a Senior Developer at Ably, working on our SDKs and client libraries to help deliver realtime experiences to a huge number of devices on a wide variety of ecosystems!
+I'm also taking on technical leadership on some of the wider company and product missions!

 ### 💻👐 Open Source!